How Do I Find My Property Lines?

-When you look at your house and yard, you're fairly confident you know your property lines.
+You may feel confident that you know your property lines just by looking at your house and yard.
 The neighbor's fence and where you mow your grass all seem to match the boundaries between other houses on your street.
-A fence here and there may slightly stray into someone else's yard, but for the most part everything seems about right.

 From permits to purchases, being able to identify your property lines accurately makes it much easier to complete a project or move forward with a transaction.

 In most official cases, having a new survey done is the way to go.
-"Let's say, for example, you want to build a swimming pool, and you're not 100 percent sure where that easement is.
-You could have a new survey done," explains Cynthia Durham Blair, a residential real estate closing attorney based in Columbia, South Carolina, and president of the American Land Title Association.
+"Let's say, for example, you want to build a swimming pool, and you're not 100% sure where that easement is.
+You could have a new survey done," explains Cynthia Durham Blair, a residential real estate closing attorney based in Columbia, South Carolina.

 How Do I Find My Property Lines?

-Your property lines were established when your neighborhood was originally developed, whether that's 10 years ago or a century ago.
-The property lines are noted in a couple different locations, including in the legal description for the lot, which would be on your property deed, and on a plat map, which is typically available through your local assessor's office or planning office.
+Your property lines are noted in a few different locations, including in the legal description for the lot, which would be on your property deed and on a plat map, which is typically available through your local assessor's office or planning office.